Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 This section explains how the Protected Users group works when:

-The account is located at the Windows Server 2012 R2 domain functional level.
+User account domain is in a Windows Server 2012 R2 or higher domain functional level

-Default credential delegation (CredSSP).
-Plain text credentials are not cached even when the Allow delegating default credentials Group Policy setting is enabled.
+Credential delegation (CredSSP) will not cache the user's plain text credentials even when the Allow delegating default credentials Group Policy setting is enabled.

-Sign-in offline.
-A cached verifier is not created at sign-in.
+A cached verifier is not created at sign-in or unlock, so offline sign-in is no longer supported.

-After the user account is added to the Protected Users group, protection is already in place when the user signs in to the domain.
+After the user account is added to the Protected Users group, protection will begin when the user signs in to the device.

 Accounts that are members of the Protected Users group that authenticate to a Windows Server 2012 R2 domain are unable to: